 - Help out by doing the household heavy lifting: grocery shopping, laundry, and meals.

 Breastfeeding may not be a breeze.
 While it seems like it should come naturally, breastfeeding isn't easy for all moms and babies.
 Your partner may get frustrated if your baby has trouble feeding.
-She may have sore nipples at first while your baby learns to latch on properly.
+They may have sore nipples at first while your baby learns to latch on properly.
 Some women get clogged milk ducts, which can be a painful problem.
 And because the baby needs to eat every 2 to 3 hours, mom isn't getting a lot of sleep either.

 What you can do: